EdoardoBotta/RecTokens/README.md

 # Results saved to out/heatmap_*.jpg
 ```

-### Speedup Heatmaps
+### Fused Kernel Speedup Heatmaps

-Speedup of the fused Triton kernel relative to each baseline, across batch sizes (B ∈ {32, 256, 1024}) and vocabulary sizes (N ∈ {512, 1024, 8192, 150000}), with hidden dim K=512 fixed.
+This section benchmarks `fused_linear_constrained_node_transition` — the kernel that fuses the linear projection and CSR trie constraint into a single GPU pass — against four baselines.
+Each heatmap reports the speedup ratio (values > 1 mean the fused kernel is faster) across batch sizes (B ∈ {32, 256, 1024}) and vocabulary sizes (N ∈ {512, 1024, 8192, 150000}), with hidden dim K=512 fixed.

 **Summary of findings.** The fused kernel consistently outperforms all GPU baselines at large vocabulary sizes (N ≥ 8192) and its advantage grows with both N and B. At N=150k the fused kernel is **6–8× faster** than the two-kernel approach (separate matmul + constraint pass) and **6–7.6× faster** than the dense PyTorch baseline, because fusing the linear projection and CSR mask into a single Triton kernel eliminates the intermediate logit buffer and the second kernel-launch overhead — costs that scale directly with N×B. Against sparse PyTorch the advantage is more modest (1.4–3.9×) and narrows at large N + large B, since sparse PyTorch already skips a large fraction of the matmul work; the fused kernel is most effective relative to this baseline at small-to-medium vocab (N ≤ 8192).